raspberrypi-guide/raspberrypi-guide.github.io/docs/filesharing/mount-raspberrypi-sd-card.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Now install oxfuse and ext4fuse
+Now install macfuse and ext4fuse

 ```
-brew install osxfuse --cask
+brew install macfuse
 brew install ext4fuse
 ```

 These steps may take a while..
+Previously I used to recommend to install oxfuse but that now results in errors but macfuse works well.

 Now plug your Raspberry Pi SD card in your mac.
 To find the name of the disk, enter `diskutil list`.
 Here it will show you a name like `disk2s2`.
-To mount it create a mount point:
+To mount it create a mount point.
+For example a folder called 'raspberry' in your users home folser:

 ```
-sudo mkdir /Volumes/raspberry
+sudo mkdir /Users/yourusername/raspberry
 ```

 And now mount the SD card with the following command:

 ```
-sudo ext4fuse /dev/disk2s2 /Users/me/RPi -o allow_other
+sudo ext4fuse /dev/disk2s2 /Users/yourusername/raspberry -o allow_other
 ```

 Now your SD card should be mounted on your Mac and give you access to all its files.